fourstix/1802PixieVideoTTY/README.md

 with the MCard1802TeensyPixieVideo  CDP1861 simulator.
 The code is based on Richard Dienstknecht's original graphics code that was posted in the [Cosmac Elf Group on Groups.io.](https://groups.io/g/cosmacelf)

+The code is assembled with the [Macro Assembler AS[(http://john.ccac.rwth-aachen.de:8000/as/) by Alfred Arnold,

 Repository Contents
 -------------------